Need Help With Your Business Plan?

 4. Loans or Lines of Credit

-Bank and Credit Union Loans/LoansTraditionally, bank or credit loans are some of the common startup financing methods.
-This form of debt financing will require a strong personal credit score and sometimes collateral.
+Bank and Credit Union Loans are some of the common startup financing methods.
+They are normally personal loans and will require a strong personal credit score and sometimes collateral.
 The borrower has to return this along with the interest - but it represents a substantial amount in terms of working capital.

 5. Venture Capital